Complex Insurance Matters

 You bought protection when you paid your car insurance premiums.
 An insurance company should not be able to get away with providing you less coverage than they promised.

 An experienced attorney at the Underwood Law Offices can help you to ensure that the insurance company pays you everything you deserve.
 Our goal is to maximize the compensation you receive, and we will work hard to make the insurance company play fair and pay out.

 We can work to prove your losses and negotiate a fair payout of your claim.
 If your insurance company acts unreasonably, we can also take strong legal action.

 When an insurance company unreasonably fails to pay what it should on a UM or UIM claim, the insurer may be said to be acting in bad faith.
 You may be able to prove that the insurer injured or harmed you through its unreasonable actions, and you can file a lawsuit to recover monetary damages for bad faith.

 In a bad faith claim, insurance companies may be required to pay additional compensation in excess of your actual car accident losses.
 The amount of money that you may receive could exceed your policy limits.

 Negotiating with the insurer or making a claim for bad faith are legally complex, especially when you are trying to cope with serious injuries after a car accident.
 Let our West Virginia car accident lawyers handle these issues for you.

 Schedule a free consultation with the Underwood Law Offices so we can explain what you might expect in your situation and how we can put our skills and experience to work for you and your family.
-Call us now or fill out our online form.
+Call our toll-free number 844.UNDERWOOD (844.863.3796) to learn how we can help or fill out our online form.
 There is no charge for the call or the claim evaluation, and there are no strings attached.